 Have a look at which zone you fall under here.

 The Small-Scale Renewable Energy Scheme has been created to be phased out by 2031.
 The ‘deeming period’ is the number of remaining years in the scheme.
-So, for example, in 2022, the deeming period is 9; 2023 will be 8, and so forth.
+So, for example, in 2023, the deeming period is 8; in 2024, it will be 7; in 2025, 6; and so forth.

 How does the solar ‘rebate’ affect Plico customers?